Module 5 Quick Field Guide

 Segment Planning Checklist

-- Select overlap zones with rich, stable features: furnished rooms, corridor intersections, equipment clusters.
-Avoid blank corridors, empty rooms, and featureless walls.
-The algorithm needs geometry to match.
+- Select overlap zones with rich, stable features: furnished rooms, structured intersections, equipment areas.
+Avoid blank corridors, empty rooms, and featureless walls as overlap zones.
+The algorithm needs geometry to match

-- Identify connection point locations in each overlap zone before the scan.
-Know exactly where you will stand for the shared marks in both segments.
+- Identify control point locations in each overlap zone before the scan.
+Know exactly where you will stand for the shared marks in both segments

 - Plan a fallback for RTK segments.
-On RTK-planned projects, identify physical control point locations at each segment break in case RTK fails to achieve Fixed status.
+Even on RTK-planned projects, identify physical control point locations at each segment break in case RTK fails to achieve Fixed status

 Field Collection Procedure

-- Mark connection points in the overlap zone before ending the segment.
-These points must be physically revisited and marked in the next segment as well.
+- Mark control points in the overlap zone before ending the segment.
+These points must be physically revisited and marked in the next segment as well

-- Place physical XGRIDS sticker targets at each connection point location before scanning begins.
+- Place physical XGRIDS sticker targets at each control point location before scanning begins

 - In Segment 1, approach the marker, mark it in LixelGO, and note your exact position and body orientation when marking.
-Take a timestamped photograph of your position and the surrounding scene.
+Photograph the scene if needed

-- In Segment 2, return to the same marker and match your position within 4 in (10 cm) and orientation within 10 degrees of the Segment 1 take.
-Exceeding either threshold produces geometric errors at the join that the algorithm cannot fully correct.
+- In Segment 2, return to the same marker and replicate your position within 4 in (10 cm) and orientation within 10 degrees of the Segment 1 take.
+This is a field best practice that produces the most reliable fusion results

 - Use the same point name in both segments, exactly, including case.
-A name mismatch causes the connection point to be silently discarded in processing.
+A name mismatch causes the control point to be silently discarded in processing

 Processing Reference